 WARNING!
 This function will restore all the parameters (including receipts in the memory) back to factory default.
-Please write all the necessary settings down in safe place.
+Please write all the necessary settings down for your record.

-To reset, under the normal operating mode, press and hold SET key for 2 seconds until LED display "LOCK" on the bottom window, and then release the SET key.
+To reset, under the normal operating mode, press and hold SET key for 2 seconds till the LED display "LOCK" on the bottom window, and then release the SET key.
 The display on the top window will show "0".
 Use "+" key to adjust the number to 666 and press SET key again to confirm.
-The bottom display will show as "InIt" and top display will show as "OFF".
-Press " \(^\delta\)" key once to change "OFF" to "ON".
+The bottom display will show as "Init" and top display will show as "OFF".
+Press " \(\bigcap \)" key once to change "OFF" to "ON".
 Then press SET key to confirm factory reset.
-Two displays will show "----" then "8.8.8.8.".
-When you see this display back to normal operating mode, factory reset completed.
-Please check Figure 12 for reset flow chart.